Water Filtration Series #3: pH and the Effects It Has on Water Treatment

 These media effectively remove both arsenic and iron from incoming water at POE.

-Iron + Arsenic Filtration Tank (specialized filtration media)
+Iron + Arsenic + Dissolved Oxygen + Filtration Media (specialized filtration media)

 Backwashing system to flush and clean media